MMazzini1/Leader-Election-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/25701657/183562914-e0624274-dc66-4fad-acfb-61a2df9acaec.png)

 The below diagram shows another hypothetical configuration.
-The dashed line connects the znodes with the process that created them.
+The dashed line connects the znodes with the process that created it.

 ![image](https://user-images.githubusercontent.com/25701657/183563702-da6b15f7-1235-4c70-9c03-067a32345588.png)